Whole brain sensing

 The EMOTIV difference

 Our devices have been developed for research and development applications.
-We have maintained an uncompromising approach to the design and development of our mobile EEG systems and we believe that spatial resolution; detecting activity across the main cortices of the brain is crucial to obtaining high-quality data.
+We have maintained an uncompromising approach to the design and development of our mobile EEG systems and we believe that spatial resolution; detecting activity across the main cortices of the brain is crucial to obtain high-quality data.
 The wealth of data we have accumulated and analyzed and our detection algorithms, we believe, are second to none.

 Our sensor tip materials are safe, easy and comfortable to use for extended periods of time and all removable parts are replaceable providing longevity and performance.